Joey Clinkscales: College

 Clinkscales played college football at the University of Tennessee from 1982 to 1986.
 He converted to wide receiver during his first year, deferring the quarterback position to highly talented fellow signee Tony Robinson.
 Clinkscales played during an era when Tennessee garnered a reputation as "Wide Receiver U." Five of Clinkscales's teammates in the Vol receiving corps— Anthony Hancock, Willie Gault, Clyde Duncan, Tim McGee, and Anthony Miller— would become first-round NFL draft picks.
 In spite of the stiff competition for playing time, Clinkscales caught 68 passes for 1,105 yards and 10 touchdowns during his college career.

 While learning to play wide receiver, Clinkscales redshirted in 1982 and played sparingly in 1983.
 During the 1984 season, however, he worked his way into the starting lineup.
 Although he was twice injured and missed several games, he managed 9 catches for 160 yards and 3 touchdowns, leading the team in yards-per-catch with 17.8.
 In the Vols' 43–30 loss to Florida, Clinkscales made an athletic 48-yard touchdown catch in the 4th quarter to pull the team to within a score.
-He also had a 14-yard touchdown catch in the Vols' 29–10 loss to Auburn, and an 8-yard touchdown reception in the team's 28-27 win over Alabama.
+He also had a 14-yard touchdown catch in the Vols' 29–10 loss to Auburn, and an 8-yard touchdown reception in the team's 28–27 win over Alabama.

 During Tennessee's memorable 1985 season, Clinkscales caught 22 passes for 434 yards and 4 touchdowns.
 In the season opener against UCLA, he caught 4 passes for 106 yards, including a 68-yard touchdown that would be the 1985 team's longest play from scrimmage.
-He had a 10-yard touchdown catch in the 4th quarter of the Vols' 38–20 victory over Auburn, and his 9-yard touchdown catch in the 4th quarter against Wake Forest helped the Vols escape with a 31-29 win.
+He had a 10-yard touchdown catch in the 4th quarter of the Vols' 38–20 victory over Auburn, and his 9-yard touchdown catch in the 4th quarter against Wake Forest helped the Vols escape with a 31–29 win.
 In Tennessee's 17–10 loss to Florida, Clinkscales caught 7 passes for 101 yards, much of which came on a 65-yard reception that set up the Vols' only touchdown.
 He caught two short passes in Tennessee's 1986 Sugar Bowl victory, including a key third-down conversion on the Vols' first scoring drive.

 Clinkscales was Tennessee's leading returning receiver for the 1986 season, and was named a team captain.
 Starting alongside rising star Anthony Miller, he registered a team-leading 37 catches for 511 yards and 3 touchdowns.
-He had seven catches in the opener against New Mexico, and caught 5 passes for 63 yards in the Vols' 14-13 loss to Georgia Tech.
+He had seven catches in the opener against New Mexico, and caught 5 passes for 63 yards in the Vols' 14–13 loss to Georgia Tech.
 In a key game against Ole Miss late in the season, Clinkscales caught 6 passes for 92 yards, including a 38-yard touchdown reception in the 4th quarter that gave the Vols the lead.
-In Tennessee's 21-14 win over Minnesota in the 1986 Liberty Bowl, Clinkscales caught 7 passes for 72 yards and two touchdowns, including the go-ahead touchdown in the 4th quarter.
-He was named the game's "outstanding offensive player" for his efforts.
+In Tennessee's 21–14 win over Minnesota in the 1986 Liberty Bowl, Clinkscales caught 7 passes for 72 yards and two touchdowns, including the go-ahead touchdown in the fourth quarter.